What is a financial advisor and what do they do?

 Some people would rather not spend their time thinking about investments and managing their portfolio, but maybe don’t have much in the way of savings right now.
 Robo-advisors can be a good fit for these individuals because they’ll automate the investment process for you after getting information on your risk tolerance and goals.
 Plus, you’ll pay a lot less than you would for a traditional financial advisor.

-If you’re looking to find a financial planner, Bankrate offers a financial advisor matching tool to match clients with advisors in minutes.
+If you’re looking to find help with financial planning, Bankrate offers a financial advisor matching tool to match clients with advisors in minutes.

 How to choose a financial advisor